VanOvermeire/sam-template-creator/README.md

 *Important!* SAM Template Creator requires your project to be organised in a certain way.

-See generics (across languages) and specifics (per language) below.

 #### Directory

-Every lambda should have its own directory, under the root of the project.
-Other files can be present in the same directory.
+The tool will work best if every lambda has its own directory, though it should be able to handle other project structures as well.
-The tool will scan both the file containing the handler and files it directly refers to for information on required permissions, environment variables, etc.
+The file containing the handler and files it directly refers to will be checked for information on required permissions, environment variables, etc.

-If a single zip (for most languages) or executable is present in the folder of the handler file, or a subfolder, the tool assumes this zip contains the code you want to upload to AWS.
+If a single zip (for most languages) or executable is present in the folder of the handler file, or a subfolder, the tool assumes this zip contains the code you want to upload.

 #### Naming conventions